-A message, which pops up on the mobile devices is named as a push notification.
-The publishers of application can send this message at any time – end users don’t have to continuously use app or devices for receiving the same.
+A message, which pops up on mobile devices is named a push notification.
+The publishers of the application can send this message at any time – end users don’t have to continuously use app or devices for receiving the same.
 These mobile push notifications look like normal SMS but, they are only sent to the associated authentic user.
 Each mobile OS has the support for mobile push notifications i.e., Andriod, iOS, Fire OS, etc.

 Day-by-day people were getting dependent on tenant passwords to secure their cloud profiles.
-In fact, they were creating weak passwords of the account due to which incidents like account hacking, data exposure took place.
+In fact, they were creating weak passwords of the account due to incidents like account hacking, data exposure took place.
 A report by Verizon Data Breach 2017 revealed that 81% of data leakages were caused only because of the stealing of passwords.
 Therefore, to manage these kinds of situations, the origination of multifactor authentication took place.
 This eliminates all the statistics that make security passwords an issue.
 Following careless habits of human being leads to cloud computing security risks: